North Topsail Beach, North Carolina

 North Topsail Beach is a town in Onslow County, North Carolina, United States.
-The 2010 population was 743.
+The population was 1,005 at the 2020 census.
 It is located on Topsail Island.
 North Topsail Beach is part of the Jacksonville, North Carolina Metropolitan Statistical Area.

 History

-In the 1940s Ocean City was the one place in the area where African Americans could vacation or buy property.
+In the 1940s, Ocean City was the one place in the area where African Americans could vacation or buy property.
 The idea came from white attorney Edgar L. Yow, who owned land in the area and talked to Black physician Samuel Gray.
 Wade H. Chestnut, who along with wife Caronell owned the first home there, was a leader in the community's development.
-In July 2022 a historical marker is planned which will be part of the state's Civil Rights Trail.
+In July 2022, a historical marker was planned, which will be part of the state's Civil Rights Trail.